wp-plugins/affiget-mini-for-amazon/README.txt

 	* input your *Amazon Associates* credentials;
 	* drag the *Afg+ button* to your Bookmarklets toolbar.

-After you activate AffiGet, a new menu item is added to your Dashboard, labeled "Reviews".
+After you activate AffiGet, a new post type and a corresponding menu item is added to your Dashboard, labeled "Reviews".

 == Frequently Asked Questions ==